Table of Contents

 - Frequently asked questions

-Tentsmuir is a national nature reserve encompassing mixed forest, coastal grasslands, and sweeping sand dunes.
+Tentsmuir is a national nature reserve encompassing mixed forests, coastal grasslands, and sweeping sand dunes.

 The reserve is situated between Leuchars and Tayport in northeast Fife and is open to walkers, horse riders, and cyclists thanks to a number of trails that thread their way through all corners of the reserve.